javascript-tutorial/cs.javascript.info/9-regular-expressions/15-regexp-catastrophic-backtracking/article.md

 alert( regexp.test("A good string") ); // true

-let str = "An input string that takes a long time or even makes this regex hang!";
+let str = "An input string that takes a long time or even makes this regex to hang!";

 alert( regexp.test(str) ); // false, works and fast!
 ```